AGHINAAP/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of your favorite things:
+1. i like 🐱
+2. i like

+In order, these are the favourite flavour of ice cream:
+ 1. vannilla
+ 2. chocolate